Years of Experience

 Elder Abuse in California

-Dr. Wood’s Elder Abuse Experience
+Dr. Wood’s Probate Conservatorship Experience

 Dr. Stacey Wood has worked on well over 200 APS and fraud cases in her work as a consultant in Los Angeles County, Riverside County, and San Bernardino Counties.
 In this role she has attended team meetings, assisted investigations, conducted in-field assessments, and testified in court primarily in cases related to elder financial abuse and undue influence.
 Additionally, Dr. Wood has received funding from the National Institute of Justice for her work on the financial exploitation of older adults.